Students at Blue Balloon Songwriting for Small People learn to write, sing, play, and record their own compositions.

 Why songwriting vs. regular music lessons?
 Kids have a lot more fun when they create their own music and are taught in a way that works for them individually.
 This is child-led and play-based learning, which encourages creative growth, self-expression, self-confidence, and means kids have a much more enjoyable experience during each lesson.

 What kind of songs are students writing?
 Our students live in NYC and Music City!
 Kids appreciate good music just as much as adults do.
 Think indie rock, acoustic, DIY, fun and creative tunes versus boring traditional nursery rhymes.

 Is there a concert?
-Students perform their own original songs at an annual “Spring Songwriting Showcase” held at the Knitting Factory in Williamsburg, Brooklyn.
+Our New York students perform their own original songs at an annual “Spring Songwriting Showcase” held at the Knitting Factory in Williamsburg, Brooklyn.
 Rather than having the usual “recital”, these kids have the unique experience of performing in public, plugged-in like pros!
 Our showcases are usually listed in the New York Times (no big deal) and are the highlight of our students' years.
+Nashville: stay tuned!
+We plan to have a showcase in the spring, venue TBD!

 Parents can expect to periodically receive emailed recordings and video clips of their budding songwriters, which become lifelong mementos and allow you to see your child’s progress.